-With the evolution of digital technologies in the last with the evolution of agital technologies in the last decade, major chemical producers have undertaken diverse digital initiatives, ranging from enhancing the digital core to conducting focused pilot programs.
+With the evolution of digital technologies in the last decade, major chemical producers have undertaken diverse digital initiatives, ranging from enhancing the digital core to conducting focused pilot programs.
 The industry has expanded into digital customer experiences, incorporating mobile interactions, predictive analytics, and cloud architectures.
 These investments in the last five years have crucially validated the digital business case.

-In 2023, directed investments are likely to concentrate in 2025, directed investments are likely to Concent are on comprehensive supply chain management and visibility.
+In 2023, directed investments are likely to concentrate on comprehensive supply chain management and visibility.
 Producers might leverage digital technologies more to fuel materials innovation and accelerate cost-effective formulations through evaluation, optimisation and integration of ingredient recipes and domain expertise.